0xPARC/circom-starter/README.md

 ## Building assets

-After you edit a circom file like `hash/circuit.circom`, you'll need to rebuild your assets.
-Use `yarn dev` or `ctrl-shift-b` in vscode to compile circuits, generate zkey (deterministic), generate a proof for the `input.json` input, and verify the proof.
+After you edit a circom file like `hash/circuit.circom`, you'll need to recompile circuits, generate zkey (deterministic), generate a proof for the `input.json` input, and verify the proof.

+Theres three ways to build:

+- Use `yarn dev`
+- Use vscode npm scripts explorer [run button](https://user-images.githubusercontent.com/38270282/90230165-68adf100-de19-11ea-9ac8-e23173d962a0.gif)
+- `ctrl-shift-b` in vscode

+Irrelevant intermediate build files are gitignored and don't need to be checked in.

 ### Warning